Dinel13/genbi/README.md

 # GenBi Project:
 This isi a project to GenBI or Generasi Baru Indonesia spesially for sulawesi selatan region.
 GenBI is a comunity of schoalrship awardee of Bank Indonesia.
 This project include Back-end and Front-end. :metal:

-This project wa creted to become a simulation to regis Bank Indonesia Scholarship with easy way
+This project wa creted to become a simulation to regis Bank Indonesia Scholarship with easy way. and also look forward to have a fiture to make user can upload a articel.

 Back-end project was creted with
 1. javascript